 Once a series of experiences had been performed, the second trial for attending the competition may be able to utilize the prior experience to finish the piece at a faster pace.
-The items from stage 2 (practice) analise(1) to the effort for fluent performance in Figure 2, or $T{C1} \sim T{C2}$ in terms of the lesson schedule, are basically affected by the experience.
-It is possible
+The items from stage 2 (practice) analise(1) to the effort for fluent performance in Figure 8, or $T{C1} \sim T{C2}$ in terms of the lesson schedule, are basically affected by the experience.
+It is possible to reach the stage of mechanical performance as reproducing with midi, through an experience such as earlier through participating in competitions repeatedly, taking lessons for many years, and so on.
+These changes are continuous, i.e., the degree of improvement increases monotonically as a function of the number of performances.

 However, additional interpretation and deepening of the performance beyond that point may not be successfully achieved by simply repeating the process.
-In P3's participation in the competition, the performance around two to one month prior to the competition qualifier (T{C3}) undergoes a large change every year, which cannot be explained by the passage of time alone.
+In P^3 's participation in the competition, the performance around two to one month prior to the competition qualifier (T{C3}) undergoes a large change every year, which cannot be explained by the passage of time alone.
 By this time, the mechanical performance is almost complete in a form that is approximately 1.5 times less than the speed at which it is played on the day of the competition, but it is far from sufficient completion, and the so-called "composition expression and understanding."
 Around the transition from T{C2} to T{C3} , there is a significant change in the recognition of musical motifs and a shift to the recognition of larger motifs and the expression of Dynamik including expression marks.

 Other changes in timbre, for instance, from soft to hard sounds, are also observed.

 This situation is further analyzed from the perspective of the disparities between the characteristic times of System 2 and System 1.
+In System 2 driven mode, the processing flow is controlled consciously as shown by Figure 4, whereas in System 1 driven mode it is controlled unconsciously as shown by Figures 5 and 6.
+In both modes, part of the memory network that connects perception and motion via cognition is used, created if necessary, and the connections are updated, which concerns usage and maintenance of $M \otimes N$ mapping.
 The period of T{C1} is a practice process in which the System 2 process is dominant.
-The time scale for practice per phrase is primarily the cognitive band in Newell's Time Scale of Human Action [14], since the phrase itself is not very long.
+The time scale for practice per phrase is primarily the cognitive band in Newell's Time Scale of Human Action [19], since the phrase itself is not very long.
 The time span of the cognitive band is about $\sim 10[s]$.
 Given that information is exchanged between the working memory and long-term memory in about 10 seconds of very short chunks, all knowledge is likely to be recognized only as fragments.
 Therefore, even if one were to predict the next chunk that will appear during the performance of a piece of music, only a few chunks exist which is able to collation, and even if many chunks can make connected collation, only a few percent of the entire piece can be predicted, making it difficult to see the entire piece.